Nachtfeuer/concept-queen/README.md

 Also I am interested to compare the performance.

-For now this project covers Python, Perl, Ruby, PHP, C, C++, Java, Nodejs, FreeBasic, FreePascal, D, CSharp (Mono), Scala, Groovy and Go.
+For now this project covers Python, Perl, Ruby, PHP, C, C++, Java, Nodejs, FreeBasic, FreePascal, D, CSharp (Mono), Scala, Groovy, Go, Kotlin and Lua.

 Each test runs isolated in a Docker container.